-Several methods of using rhetorical relations for sentiment analysis exist, with some methods, including our own work, relying more strongly on RST [5, 8, 24] than others [4, 22].
+Rhetorical relations have already been used in sentiment analysis, with some methods [5, 8, 24] relying more strongly on relations defined in RST than others [4, 22].
 In order to identify rhetorical relations in text, the most successful works use the Sentence-level PArsing of DiscoursE (SPADE) tool [23], which creates an RST tree for each sentence.
-Another parser is the High-Level Discourse Analyzer [9] (HILDA), which parses discourse structure at document level by means of a greedy bottom-up tree-building method that uses machine-learning classifiers to iteratively assign RST relation labels to those (compound) segments of a document that are most likely to be rhetorically related.
+Another parser is the HIgh-Level Discourse Analyzer [9] (HILDA), which parses discourse structure at document level by means of a greedy bottom-up tree-building method that uses machine-learning classifiers to iteratively assign RST relation labels to those (compound) segments of a document that are most likely to be rhetorically related.
 SPADE and HILDA take as input free text - a priori divided into paragraphs and sentences - and produce LISPlike representations of the text and its rhetorical structure.